fandan-nyc/my_side_projects/notes/cpp_notes/cpp_notes_chapter_3.md

 * This is just interface as in Java.
 * You generally do NOT define constructor, but always have destructor in the interface
   * exmaple is [here](https://github.com/fandan-nyc/my_side_projects/blob/master/notes/cpp_notes/chapter_3/virtual_class_sample.cpp)
+* virtual func:
+  * With different implementation of the same virtual func in different concrete class, how does the compiler know which one to use ?
+  * The answer is **vtbl**, virtual function table.
+Each class with virtual func has its own vtbl  identifiying its virtual func.
+  * vtle is almost as efficient as the direct call (within 25%). the space overhead is one pointer in each object of a class with virtual func plus one vtbl of each such class.

+## Copy and Move